akeneo/pim-community-dev/src/Akeneo/Tool/Bundle/MessengerBundle/docs/how-to-add-a-queue.md

 By implementing `SerializableMessageInterface` the message will be automatically normalized/denormalized using the according methods.
-If you need more complex (de)normalization (for instance injecting some extra values), don't implement `SerializableMessageInterface`, you can create your own normalizer service and tag it with `akeneo_batch_queue.messenger.normalizer`.
+If you need more complex (de)normalization (for instance injecting some extra values), don't implement `SerializableMessageInterface`, you can create your own normalizer service and tag it with `akeneo_messenger.message.normalizer`.

 Now you certainly need to add a handler, this is the next section.